arhavs047/VirtualICTrainerKit/README.md

 # 🧠 Virtual IC Trainer Kit
-_A JavaFX-based Digital Logic Simulator_
+_A JavaFX-based simulator for designing and testing digital logic circuits virtually_

 ## 📖 Overview
 The **Virtual IC Trainer Kit** is a desktop application that replicates the functionality of a physical digital electronics trainer kit.